 Mum’s across the UK will soon enjoy a delicious breakfast in bed.
-Then, whilst glancing every now and then across at the beautiful bouquet of flowers they were given by their doting children. they’ll sit relaxing on the couch.
+Then, whilst glancing every now and then across at the beautiful bouquet of flowers they were given by their doting children and loved ones.

 Why all the fuss on Mother’s Day?
 There are different stories…